Duan Shao: Background

-Duan Shao was a native of Guzang County (姑臧縣), Wuwei Commandery (武威郡; in present-day Wuwei, Gansu) and the eldest son of the Duan Rong and his wife, Lou Xinxiang (婁信相).
+Duan Shao was a native of Guzang County (姑臧縣), Wuwei Commandery (武威郡; in present-day Wuwei, Gansu) and the eldest son of Duan Rong and his wife, Lou Xinxiang (婁信相).
 In his youth, he was seen as a prospective general through his talents in horse riding and archery.
 His mother was the elder sister of Gao Huan's wife, Lou Zhaojun, thus making him their nephew.
 Duan Rong was one of Gao Huan's earliest followers, and Duan Shao was held in high regard by his uncle, who treated him as a close counsellor.
 In 528, Duan Shao received his first official position as Chief Controller of the Confidants.

 Service under Gao Huan

 Campaign against the Erzhu clan

 In 531, Gao Huan rebelled against the Erzhu clan and faced their forces led by Erzhu Zhao at the Battle of Guang'a.
-He was concerned by the their numerical superiority, but Duan Shao assured him that despite their numbers, the Erzhus' defeat was imminent, as they already lost the goodwill of the people by committing multiple transgressions against the emperor and the gentry clans.
+He was concerned by their numerical superiority, but Duan Shao assured him that despite their numbers, the Erzhus' defeat was imminent, as they already lost the goodwill of the people by committing multiple transgressions against the emperor and the gentry clans.
 In the end, by sowing discord among the enemy, Gao Huan managed to defeat Erzhu Zhao's forces.
 Soon, Duan Shao followed his uncle to attack and capture Ye from the Inspector of Xiang province, Liu Dan (劉誕).

 In 532, Gao Huan fought the Erzhu clan again at the decisive Battle of Hanling.
 Duan Shao was among the first to charge into the enemy lines, and Gao's forces routed and scattered the Erzhu forces.
 In 533, he accompanied Gao Huan out of Jinyang and chased after Erzhu Zhao to Chihong Ridge (赤洪嶺; in present-day Lishi District, Shanxi), where they destroyed the last of his forces and drove him to suicide.
 For his contributions against the Erzhu clan, Duan was enfeoffed the Baron of Xialuo County.